sri-arjuna/SWARM/docs/First_Steps.md

     #!/usr/bin/env bash
     source ./SWARM/runtime

-However, if you need to have a more complex apporach, you can still do someting like:
+However, if you need to have a more complex approach, you can still do someting like:

     SWARMDIR="/absolute/path/to/and_incl/SWARM-build68"
     source "$SWARMDIR/runtime"